nats-io/nats-architecture-and-design/adr/ADR-32.md

 In addition to possibly providing termination `Nats-Pending-Messages` and `Nats-Pending-Bytes` headers, status messages indicate the termination of the pull.
-Statuses that are errors or warnings should be telegraphed to the user in language specific way.
+Statuses that are errors should be telegraphed to the user in language specific way.
+Telegraphing warnings is required???/optional???

 Errors:
 - 400 Bad Request